-Corporations are businesses that are separate entities from their owners.
-Most of them have shareholders.
-These shares can be closely held by only a few individuals, or they might be offered for sale to the public so they're "publicly held".
+A corporation is a business that's a separate tax entity from its owners.
+Most corporations have shareholders as their owners.
+The shares can be closely held by only a few individuals, or they might be offered for sale to the public so they're "publicly held."

-There is also such a thing as a non-stock corporation.
-This can be either a non-profit or a for-profit business, and it can be very closely held or formed for a specific short-term purpose.
+Non-stock corporations can be either non-profit or a for-profit business.
+They can be very closely held or formed for a specific short-term purpose.

-The process of starting a corporation—called "incorporating"—is somewhat complicated if only because of the number of documents that must be prepared and filed.
-Corporate bylaws must be drafted to govern policy for the corporation when it's formed.
-Corporations must also submit Articles of Incorporation to the state in which they're doing business.
+The process of starting a corporation—called "incorporating"—is somewhat complicated because of the number of documents that must be prepared and filed.
+Corporate bylaws must be drafted to govern policy for the corporation.
+Corporations must also submit articles of incorporation to the state in which they're doing business.

 Other tasks in the incorporation process involve electing officers and other general business startup tasks.

 Corporations have a board of directors at the highest level, and this board sets policy and manages oversight.
 The board makes sure that the corporation is acting according to its mission and its bylaws, and that it complies with federal, state, and local rules and regulations.